Different kinds of HR data

 The UK law around records retention

-The UK law on records retention was updated with the introduction of the General Data Protection Regulation (GDPR) and the Data Protection Act 2018 (DPA).
-The new GDPR covers more types of data.
-Although UK legislation requires you to keep a record of your employee data, the GDPR makes doing so more complicated.
+UK data-protection frameworks were updated with the introduction of the General Data Protection Regulation (GDPR) and the Data Protection Act 2018 (DPA).
+Public sources note that the GDPR covers more types of data.
+UK data-protection frameworks outline how organisations may collect and store employee information, and public sources describe how the GDPR introduced additional considerations.
 Familiarise yourself with the definitions of the two terms below.

 What is the GDPR?